streamx-hub/streamx-blueprints/services/delivery/web/README.md

 `streamx.blueprints.web.resources.directory` - web resources storage location,
 default: `/tmp/streamx`
+`streamx.blueprints.web.html-resource.types` -  List of CloudEvent types eligible for URL include replacement.
+Resources with these types are stored in filesystem as 'index.html' when CloudEvent 'subject' has no url extension

 `streamx.blueprints.web.default-namespace` - optional value, will be used as fallback value if resource has not namespace